mcboyd/robotiq/README.md

 distributions at this time.

 ## This Fork
-This fork of the Clearpath original repo includes support for the Hand-E gripper attached to a UR e-series arm.
+This fork of the Clearpath original repo includes **support for the Hand-E gripper** attached to a UR e-series arm and includes **a standalone (non-ROS) implementation**.
 This code was updated on ROS Melodic and may be backwards compatible with Kinetic, but this has not been tested.

-### Files w/ Hand-E Updates
+### Files w/ Hand-E & Standalone (non-ROS) Updates
 See comments labeled with "MCB" in all files for specifics.
 - *robotiq_modbus_rtu/src/robotiq_modbus_rtu/comModbusRtu.py*
   - Updated to address periodic timeouts and unusual responses
 - *robotiq_2f_gripper_control/src/robotiq_2f_gripper_control/robotiq_2f_gripper_driver.py*
   - Updated in several locations to accomodate specifics of Hand-E grippers...look for "MCB" comments
+  - **Added standalone (non-ROS) class** as *Robotiq2FingerStandaloneGripperDriver*
 - *robotiq_2f_gripper_control/scripts/robotiq_2f_action_server.py*
   - Updated to return the **current** gripper status at the end of a move, rather than the cached value from the last check